developmentAC/BeagleTM2/README.md

 done
 ```

-+ Once these files have been downloaded, the `xml` files must be extracted (i.e., an untarring step).
+* Once these files have been downloaded, the `xml` files must be extracted (i.e., an untarring step).
 The command, `tar -zxvf filename.tar.gx` can handle this step.
 If there are several files, then wildcards may be used: `tar -zxvf *.tar.gz`.
 This untarring step can be run in the Docker container which is automatically setup with `untar`.

-+ Once the xml files have been extracted, move/copy them to `beagleTM/src/corpus/` so that BeagleTM will be able to find them.
-This path to the corpus directory has been hardcoded in the `beagleTM2_parser_helperCode.py`, however, if using an external hard drive or similar, the corpus path could be altered by updating the global variable, `CORPUS_DIR` as shown below.
+* Once the xml files have been extracted, move/copy them to `beagleTM2/src/corpus/` so that BeagleTM2 will be able to find the corpus of articles.
+Note: This path to the corpus directory has been hardcoded in the `parser.py`, can can be changed as necessary (see `CORPUS_DIR` variable).

 ## A work in progress